CarolineSchevers/JAVASCRIPT/js-research/README.md

 ## Exercise

 Every group has to do a research on one aspect of JavaScript.
-Afterwards the research will be bundled in one respotory.
+\n Afterwards the research will be bundled in one respository.